top of page

 Presentation Formats

-• Panel Presentations - these consist of three or more individuals presenting on a single topic or common topics.
+• Panel Presentations: these consist of three or more individuals presenting on a single topic or common topics.
 This may or may not include a moderator or discussants.
 All panels will be 60 minutes long (including audience questions).
-Panels cannot have more than 5 individuals (including all presenters, authors, moderators, and discussants).
+Panels cannot have more than 5 individuals (including presenters, authors, moderators, and discussants).

-• Skill-Building Sessions - these are 30 or 60-minute sessions that are designed to teach a specific skill or demonstrate a specific approach to audience members.
+• Skill-Building Sessions: these are 30- or 60-minutes sessions that are designed to teach a specific skill or demonstrate a specific approach to audience members.
 You will be asked to identify the specific skill(s) and methods/approaches you will use in your session.
-Skill-building sessions can include a maximum of 3 speakers/presenters.
+Skill-building sessions can include a maximum of 3 speakers or presenters.

 Proposal Review